Unaccompanied Migrant Children

 The LTFC program is designed to serve 24 youth in total: 12 will be in Denver metro and 12 will be in the Northern Colorado area.
 This is in addition to the 75-80 unaccompanied minors served in our URM program annually.

 LFSRM is looking for individuals and families who can provide a safe and loving home.
 A case manager is assigned to each family to provide specialized training and individualized support that helps the family navigate the lives of the youth.
-This includes the youth’s transition into your home, their English language development, their enrollment in public school, their arrangment of medical services and specialized mental health care as needed.
+This includes the youth’s transition into your home, their English language development, their enrollment in public school, their arrangement of medical services and specialized mental health care as needed.
 A monthly stipend is provided to the family to assist in meeting the youth’s needs and all medical coverage.
 Interpretation and translation services are available per the youth's request.

 Yes!
 These kids follow a traditional schedule of school and extra curricular activities.
 They may have additional appointments to support their therapeutic, medical, and cultural needs, but most families have found that they can balance these needs while supporting those of their own family.